 Considering modern hardware, the concurrent programming isn't an option any longer.
 It's a must have.
 C# language and .NET platform aligns to this direction to help a developer create well performing applications with ease.
 Is it possible that we can do it (much) better using a different paradigm than Tasks and async/await?
 During the presentation we'll aim high to get the best possible performance out of the moder hardware dropping many assuptions made before.
 This journey will guide you through from the very foundations of the mechanical sympathy to high level abstractions one can build upon it.
 It's a journey so fasten your seat belt tight.
 We'll visit places you've never considered before.

+Polish-only.
 The aim of the presentation is to build foundations needed for modelling complex systems built with SQL databases, NoSQL, NewSQL and messaging systems.
-In one hour we'll go through different models, starting with "standard" transactions in relational databases, going through distributed ones and end with new approaches.
+In one hour we'll go through different models, starting with _standard_ transactions in relational databases, going through distributed ones and end with new approaches.
 Additionally, a few patterns will be introduced, which provide a solid approach for designing systems based on services, queues and databases.

 In the world of developers and aspiring architects, abbreviations like CQRS, DDD, ES, EDA, SOA are getting more and more popular.
 Unfortunately, their application is frequently limited to pet projects or just labeling applications with fancy words.
 We'd like to share with you a case study of a project showing a real usage of these approaches.
 The common denominator for both, the client side and the server side is the event driven approach.

 Http cache is frequently an uknown aspect of the web programming.
 The mechanism is used to miminize the transfer of static resources of our applications.
 During the presentation, I'll show how to addtionally optimize applications' data flow using the http cache.
 The playground is based on the ASP.NET WebAPI 2 project, providing a foundation for applying these patterns in your application.